100rabhcsmc/Me.io/README.md

 Developers don't talk much.
 Their code does all the talking.
-So here's a minimal landing page Mine .
+So here's a minimal landing page Mine.

 <img src="MyLandingPage.png">